InterSystems SQL Reference

 to count stream field values, with some restrictions.

 be used directly in:

 an ORDER BY clause.
 Attempting to do so generates an SQLCODE -73 error.
-However, you can specify a column alias
+However, you can use an aggregate function in an ORDER BY clause by specifying the corresponding column alias

 a WHERE clause.
 Attempting to do so generates an SQLCODE -19 error.